Sleep and Mental Health: Impact on Psychological Wellness

 Mindfulness and Relaxation Techniques

-Improving sleep is just one part about changing what we eat.
-They are also very helpful in relaxation techniques & mindfulness.
-To calm the mind, reduce stress, prepare to sleep, yoga, deep breathing and meditation.
-This adds to our evening routine of helping our body learn how to sleep better.
+Improving sleep is just one part of changing what we eat.
+They are also very helpful in relaxation techniques and mindfulness.
+To calm the mind, reduce stress, and prepare to sleep, yoga, deep breathing, and meditation are added to our evening routine.
+This helps our body learn how to sleep better.

 Natural Sleep Supplements

 Natural sleep supplements may help those who still have difficulty sleeping.
-Other remedies that will help improve sleep quality and length include melatonin, valerian root and chamomile.
-However, talk to a doctor before trying any new supplements, just to be sure they’re right for you.
+Other remedies that will help improve sleep quality and length include melatonin, valerian root, and chamomile.
+However, talk to a doctor before trying any new supplements to ensure they’re right for you.

-Natural ways to better sleep can really help with mental health, and it can help improve overall well-being.
-You can get the sleep your body and mind need by eating right, practicing relaxation and using safe supplements.
+Natural ways to better sleep can really help with mental health and improve overall well-being.
+You can get the sleep your body and mind need by eating right, practicing relaxation, and using safe supplements.

 Conclusion

-I think we have never so much looked into how sleep relates to our wellbeing.
-They affect how we feel, physically and emotionally, on our brain.
+We have never looked so much into how sleep relates to our well-being.
+They affect how we feel, physically and emotionally, on our brains.
 That’s why sleep is such a big deal.

 This helps us figure out the choices we make for good sleep.
-We can have a good sleep space, relaxation or right eating.
-These steps will help us to keep our mental health.
+We can have a good sleep space, relax, or eat properly.
+These steps will help us maintain our mental health.

 Now might be the time to sleep more and live better.
-When we do that, we will be clear, stable and truly well.
+Doing that will make us clear, stable, and truly well.
 Learning to focus on sleep and your mental health together makes tomorrow better.

 FAQ